nirmaljeffrey/DroidBoot/README.md

 <img src="./droidBoot assets/events.jpg">

 ## NOTE
-   Navigation Sample and stateFulLayout samples are included in this repo.Use this  [link](https://github.com/nirmaljeffrey/SingleLiveEvent-EventWrapper-LiveData) to understand about livedata vs livedata with event wrapper vs singleLiveEvent
+   Navigation Sample and stateFulLayout sample and sample project to understand the behaviour of livedata vs livedata with event wrapper vs singleLiveEvent are included in this repo.